Allie Millington

 Wyatt Jackson

-Wyatt is twenty-one-year-old artist from Westlake Village, CA. He attends vocational school at Agoura High School.
+Wyatt is a twenty-two-year-old artist from Westlake Village, CA. He attends vocational school at Agoura High School.
 He’s been painting since he was a year old.
 He has autism and works with his mom to raise money for other kids with autism by selling his art.
 He loves to use acrylic paint on recycled cartons, as well as painting acrylics on canvas.
 He calls his art WyArt.
-Mixing different colors is my favorite thing to do.
+Mixing different colors is his favorite thing to do.

-For the last year, he’s been studying art with the internationally known artist and painter, Paola Luther.
-He is frequently commissioned to paint people’s pets and has painted close to 60 dog portraits, plus many other animals, for people all around the country.
+For the last couple of years, he’s been studying art with the internationally known artist and painter, Paola Luther.
+He is frequently commissioned to paint people’s pets and has painted over 100 dog portraits, plus many other animals, for people all around the country.